KshirsagarNaidu/qualgreens.ca-journals/about-us/index.md

 ---
 <div class="container">
     <h3 class="display-6">About Us</h3>
-    <p>We at QualGreens strives to facilitate a sustainable open-access publishing platform for all wakes of research societies.</p>
+    <p>We at QualGreens strive to facilitate a sustainable open-access publishing platform for all fields of research societies.</p>
-    <p>QualGreens strongly advocates open-access publishing and thus provides the resources and support for the authors and peer-reviewers whom submit or review the manuscripts thorughout the process.<br>We take authorship copyright and licenses seriously and hope to see the authors works freely distributed under the open-access initiative through support from institutions.</p>
+    <p>QualGreens strongly advocates open-access publishing and thus provides the resources and support for the authors and peer-reviewers whom submit or review the manuscripts thorughout the process.<br>We take authorship copyright and licenses seriously and hope to see the authors works freely distributed under the open-access initiative, mainly through support from institutions.</p>
     <p>We recognize the difficulties that many developing countries would have with regards to fees and pricing, and thus we have discounts or fee waivers for manuscripts written by authors often supported by an educational or industrial institution.</p>

     <div class="card" style="width:18rem">